sbh2ch/memo/README.md

 ## Features
-- Memo Creation / Manipulation (edit, delete, star)
+- Memo Creation / Manipulation (edit, delete)

 ## Following technologies are used